 Our data and analytics employees leverage data to inform decision making processes, add business value, and align with strategy across multiple departments.

 Most positions require technical degrees or experience in analytics, strategic planning, financial analysis, information systems, etc. Many jobs in data have several levels of career progression, as well as supervisory and management opportunities.

 Our sales employees help our Agents grow their businesses.
 They help maintain effective customer relationships, understand customers’ needs and promote the company’s products and services at agency and community events.
 Our district sales managers, for example, recruit, train, guide and motivate Agents in matters of sales, underwriting, profitability and agency management.

 Some positions may require candidates to have a college degree.
-You may also need to obtain and maintain property, casualty and life insurance licenses.
+Candidates may also need to obtain and maintain property, casualty and life insurance licenses.

 Whether you’re a recent college graduate or someone with decades of experience, we have opportunities to match your skill level and interest in IT.
-Positions in IT fall into three broad classifications:
+Some examples of IT careers at ERIE include:

 Most, but not all, IT positions at ERIE require a minimum of a bachelor’s degree.
 Some positions also require applicants to have specific skills in software development, programming, coding and more.
 Certain certifications and designations are also sometimes required.

 Our risk management employees work in a variety of roles, such as: